 TVA owns and operates six of the ten stations that make up TVA Network: CFTM-TV (Montréal), which is the network's flagship station, and five regional television stations: CFCM-TV (Québec City), CHLT-TV (Sherbrooke), CHEM-TV (Trois-Rivières), CFER-TV (Rimouski-Matane-Sept-Îles) and CJPM-TV (Saguenay/Lac St-Jean) (the "regional stations").
 In addition to these regional stations are four affiliated stations: CHOT-TV (Gatineau) and CFEM-TV (Rouyn), owned by RNC Media Inc., as well as CIMT-TV (Rivière-du-Loup) and CHAU-TV (Carleton), owned by Télé Inter-Rives Ltée (the "affiliated stations").
 TVA holds a 45% interest in Télé Inter-Rives Ltée.
 The TVA Network signal reaches nearly the entire French-speaking audience in Québec, as well as the French-speaking communities in Ontario and New Brunswick, and a significant portion of francophone viewers in the rest of Canada.
-TVA also owns the specialty channels LCN, ADDIK, Prise 2, CASA, YOOPA, TVA Sports, MOI ET CIE, Zeste and Évasion.
+TVA also owns the specialty channels ADDIK, CASA, Évasion, LCN, MOI ET CIE (which will change its name to TÉMOIN effective April 9, 2024, as announced on January 17, 2024), Prise 2, QUB (formerly known as YOOPA, prior to January 9, 2024), TVA Sports, and Zeste.

-In addition to linear television, the TVA Network and the specialty channels have digital applications that allow them to stream content on demand.
-The website qub.ca/tvaplus and the TVA+ mobile app give free access to TVA Network's programs and to certain content of the specialty channels' programs as well as to original content.
+In addition to linear television, the TVA Network has a digital application that allows it to stream content on demand.
+The website qub.ca/tvaplus and the TVA+ app give free access to TVA Network's programs and to certain content of the specialty channels as well as to original content.